-DEGREE: All full-time students enrolled in two year associate degree programs achieving a grade point average of 3.5 and above.
+DEGREE: All full-time students enrolled in two year associate degree programs achieving a grade point average of 3.5 and above for the semester.

-DIPLOMA: All full-time students enrolled in one year diploma programs achieving a grade point average of 3.5 and above.
+DIPLOMA: All full-time students enrolled in one year diploma programs achieving a grade point average of 3.5 and above for the semester.

-Only courses required in the assigned program of study will be considered in the calculation of a grade point average in determining Honors status.
-Hours earned by taking proficiency tests will not be included in determining honors.
+Only courses at the 100 level or above will be considered in the calculation of a grade point average in determining Academic Scholar.
+Hours earned by taking proficiency tests will not be included in determining Academic Scholar status.